xebialabs-community/xld-helm-plugin/README.md

 This document describes the functionality provided by the XL Deploy Helm plugin
 * Support Helm V2
-* Testing helm running on Unix machines
+* Tested helm running on Unix machines

 ## Overview